BBVA/hancock-dlt-broker/README.md

-# Hancock Dlt Broker
+# Hancock DLT Broker

 Microservice belonging to Hancock's ecosystem which creates a subscription to the blockchain watching for events related with some addresses or smart contracts

 ## Overview

-Hancock is a research product conceived within NDB IoT Lab that provides convenient services to integrate with different DLT networks.
+Hancock is a research product conceived within BBVA New digital business - R&D that provides convenient services to integrate with different DLT networks.
 We provide simplicity, adaptability and efficiently to develop in any DLT.
-Hancock can be divided into four main components:
+Hancock can be divided into three main components:

 - [DLT Adapter](https://github.com/BBVA/hancock-dlt-adapter) - Keep it simple
 Interface to abstract interaction with different DLT networks.